DevonSmith/DevonSmith.github.io/cs460/hw6/index.md

 layout: default
 ---

-## Homework 1
+## Homework 6
-This homework assignment is about learning the basics of HTML and CSS.
+This homework assignment is about learning to work with a relational database using C# and the Entity Framework.
 We will use git to upload our content to the our project repository.
-Rather than create our own framework, we will use Boostrap, a popular CSS and Javascript framework can be used to create websites quickly and easily.
-However, it is a rather large framework at 240KB.
+We will create a simple store website using the AdventureWorks2014 database.

 * The assignment page can be found [here](http://www.wou.edu/~morses/classes/cs46x/assignments/HW6.html).
 * The repository that contains this code can be found [here](https://bitbucket.org/devonsmith7696/cs460-project-repository)